notofonts/noto-docs/src/miniarticles/NotoSansBuhid.md

 # Noto Sans Buhid

-Noto Sans Buhid is a unmodulated (“sans serif”) design for texts in the Southeast Asian _Buhid_ script.
+Noto Sans Buhid is an unmodulated (“sans serif”) design for texts in the Southeast Asian _Buhid_ script.

 Noto Sans Buhid has multiple weights, contains 44 glyphs, 2 OpenType features, and supports 30 characters from the Unicode block Buhid.